Question

 When shares are forfeited, the amount paid by the shareholders up to the point of forfeiture is credited to the Share Forfeiture Account.
 If these forfeited shares are later reissued at a discount or at face value, any excess balance remaining in the Share Forfeiture Account is transferred to the Capital Reserve Account.
 This account is used for specific purposes as defined by company law and cannot be distributed as dividends.

-Which one of the following ranges is not a Trans-Himalayan range?
+Which of the following is NOT a function of FSSAI?